Skip to content

 • Access to images: to attach a screenshot you have chosen to capture from, as described under Photos and media.

-• Internet access: to support the optional features that contact OpenAI, INR Deals, or a website you have linked to.
+• Internet access: to support the optional features that contact OpenAI, the Ledgerly AI service, INR Deals, or a website you have linked to.

 Each permission that involves reading SMS, screen content, or notifications must also be granted by you within Android itself, separately from installing the app.